 I find the tuning impressive on the SR1 but it also falls slightly outside the usual letter-based signature classifications.
-It is not quite a v-shaped despite the slight dip in the mids, there is simply not enough sub-bass prominence and sharp treble contrast to fit the usual V-shaped requirements.
+It is not quite V-shaped despite the slight dip in the mids, there is simply not enough sub-bass prominence and sharp treble contrast to fit the usual V-shaped requirements.

-Thus, the SR1 smooth and with plenty of body but overall quite a balanced sound signature.
-It has more of a rich and euphonic tone to its timbre and vocal pitching than anything lean or analytical.
-A lot of that is drawn from the relatively high mid-bass emphasis and slow drop into the mids that takes that warmth with it.
+Thus, the SR1 is smooth and with plenty of body but overall quite a balanced sound signature.
+It has more of a rich and euphonic tone to its timbre and vocal pitch than anything lean or analytical.
+A lot of that is drawn from the relatively high mid-bass emphasis and slow drop into the mids that take that warmth with it.

 Summary PT1 Pads